hppr-dev/vuex-bind-plugin/README.md

 - Seperates component and api state data

 The link is established by configuring 2 parts of the plugin:
-  1. Api endpoint definitions --> how to query REST endpoints
+  1. Api endpoint definitions --> how to query api endpoints
-  2. Vuex store bindings --> how to store data for and from REST queries
+  2. Vuex store bindings --> how to store data for and from api queries

+More generally, this plugin provides the functionality to automatically update state data based on other state variables.

+The operation works by watching for commits to input parameters and when one is changed:
+1. Check input parameters
+2. If any parameters are unset, don't do anything
+3. Otherwise, get data and place it back into the store

 # Installation